 Drivers and deliverers are needed to help take Thanksgiving meals to 4,000 home-bound individuals.
 Register in advance online, by e-mailing email@example.com, or by calling Jaime Smith at (415) 503-2720.

 Help prepare, serve and deliver hot meals and groceries during this service party in the Tenderloin organized by San Francisco City Impact.
 Runners, cooks, ushers, servers, greeters and baggers are all needed.

-Check in Thursday morning at Kroc Center/Salvation Army, 240 Turk St. If you register online beforehand, bring your printed ticket with you to speed up the process.
+Check in Thursday morning at San Francisco City Impact, 230 Jones St., San Francisco 94102.
+Bring your printed registration ticket with you to speed up the process.
 Registration fee $25; free for those under age 10.

 Ghirardelli Square Tree Lighting Ceremony

 Carolers and music from 4 pm, followed by the lighting of the tree, a visit from Santa and a set by singer-songwriter Kevin Toqe.